No holiday is truly complete without some special holiday dips to tantalize your guests.

 As for the dippers, you’ll want to mix and match ingredients like crackers, veggies, or even crostini.

-If you’re trying to decide among the easy dips, I recommend opting for the uber-fresh dill dip.
+If you’re trying to decide among the easy dips, I recommend the uber-fresh dill dip.
 If you want something more lavish, try the indulgent crab rangoon.

 Whether you’re throwing the ultimate New Year’s Eve bash or hosting a humble Easter Sunday, you’ll find a holiday dip recipe that meets your needs.